kevincastejon/Unity-ConeMesh/readme.md

 # Cone

+## WARNING : this package is not fully-functionnal, has issues, and should not be used in production !
+Unfortunately I got no time to fix it right now...
+Feel free to submit pull request though

 Generate a **cone** mesh, renderer and collider, **on the fly**.

 Be able to use a **Cone**, that is missing into the native **Unity's primitives**.